coding4vinayak/customerproduct/README.md

 dificulties :
 1. js scripting
-2. flask api handling issue
+2. inconsistant api handling issue
 3. i might recreate all in django (pending)
+4. someone know  other than python should contact me
+5. try azure automl with this